jodit/jodit-nodejs/README.md

 ```

 **Note:** Due to the action-based API design (all endpoints on `/?action=X`), the auto-generated OpenAPI documentation may show only the last registered endpoint per HTTP method.
 For complete API documentation, refer to the "API Endpoints" and "Implemented Functions" sections below.

+**Documentation is automatically deployed to GitHub Pages** on every push to main branch that modifies source files.

 ## Project Structure